ArielHorwitz/4X3D/README.md

-# Deep Space Celestial
+# Space (looking for name)
 A 4X game in 3D space that runs in your terminal.
+Still in early development.

 ### Getting started
 Requires python version 3.9 or higher.